airbnb/streamalert/docs/source/clusters.rst

 Amazon CloudWatch is a monitoring service for AWS cloud resources.

-To ensure a StreamAlert cluster is running properly, this module creates metric based alarms across various running services.
+To ensure a StreamAlert cluster is running properly, this module creates metric based alarms across all component services.
+This ensures that ingesting, processing, and storage of data is operating normally.

 If any of the services cross a predefined threshold, an alarm is generated.